 - What is your desired cloud operating margin?

-Now that you have a baseline of product costs versus profits you can set a realistic target for lowering your AWS budget.
+Now that you have a baseline of product costs versus profits you can set a realistic target for reducing your Amazon budget.

 2. Set a Realistic Target for Your AWS Cloud Costs

-- Cost Explorer: Shows spending history and estimates future spending based on past behavior
+- Spending Analytics: See spending history and estimate future spending based on past behavior

-- AWS Budgeting: Receive notifications when your budget exceeds a threshold that you set for cost optimization
+- Budgeting: Receive notifications when your budget exceeds a threshold that you set for cost optimization

 - Cost & Usage Reports: View usage of instances and the number of remaining instances to identify and control cost drivers